sciety/sciety/.adr/0008-model-errors-as-part-of-types.md

-# 8. Model domain errors as part of types
+# 8. Model errors as part of types

 Date: 2020-07-02

 ## Status

-Proposed
+Accepted

 ## Context